MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 You will not be able to test the URL’s directly in a web browser because you must have a referer coming from SharePoint Online.
 However, if you add the CDN asset URL to a SharePoint page and then render the page in the browser, you will see the asset render.

-### Azure CDN assets

-The public Azure CDN is available as an alternative to organizations who want to deploy their own CDN instance.
-Azure CDN storage is provided by an Azure storage account, and can be secured with access keys.

-> [!NOTE]
-> Use of the Azure CDN is not free, and requires an Azure subscription.

-For more information on how to configure an Azure CDN instance, see [Quickstart: Integrate an Azure storage account with Azure CDN](https://docs.microsoft.com/en-us/azure/cdn/cdn-create-a-storage-account-with-cdn).

-For an example of how the Azure CDN can be used to host SharePoint web parts, see [Deploy your SharePoint client-side web part to Azure CDN](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/get-started/deploy-web-part-to-cdn).

 ## Troubleshooting your Office 365 CDN
 <a name="CDNManage"> </a>